 Searching for cyber weaknesses is the job of vulnerability researchers.
 They must understand standards, conduct dynamic and static analysis, audit source code auditing, reverse engineer systems, modify hardware, script and program, penetration test and document and report details.

 "Successful vulnerability research requires a disciplined team of engineers knowledgeable across all industries, are subject-matter experts of legacy technologies, and continually seek to learn emerging technologies and advanced offensive and defensive techniques," said Matt Wilmoth, a Raytheon Technologies vulnerability researcher in Herndon, Virginia.

 Wilmoth cited work he did with medical device hardware manufacturers and software developers on implantable devices, which helped ensure patient security, as one of his memorable achievements.

 "What makes this cybersecurity job exciting to me are the companies and technologies I have, and continue to, perform research and analysis for," he said.
 "Challenges, such as developing custom tools to perform vulnerability research against connected vehicles, ensure each day is new and exciting."

-Cedric Fletcher began his career as a mechanical engineer, and today, he's not only a cyber engineer, he's the chief cyber engineer for Cybersecurity and Special Missions at Raytheon Intelligence & Space, a Raytheon Technologies business.
+Cedric Fletcher began his career as a mechanical engineer, but made the transition to a cyber engineer.
+Formerly, he was the chief cyber engineer for Raytheon Intelligence & Space, a Raytheon Technologies business.

 "Being a mechanical engineer by trade allows me to see problems differently," Fletcher said.
 "It's not just ones and zeroes; there are mechanical aspects to systems, too.
 If I can see the weak points, then I can point our ethical hackers in the right direction so they can use their skills to protect a system."